rchaser53/application-services/docs/rfcs/sync-manager.md

   entire sync ecosystem - ie, desktop and mobile devices all need to agree about what engines exist and what the identifier for an engine is.

+* An *Api* is the unit exposed to the application layer for general application functionality.
+Application services has 'places' and 'logins' Apis and is the API used by the application to store and fetch items.
+Each 'Api' may have one or more 'stores' (although the application layer will generally not interact directly with a store)

 * A *store* is the code which actually syncs.
 This is largely an implementation detail.
-There may be multiple stores per engine (eg, the "history" engine may have "history" and "forms" stores.)
+There may be multiple stores per engine (eg, the "history" engine may have "history" and "forms" stores) and a single 'Api' may expose multiple stores (eg, the "places Api" will expose history and bookmarks stores)

 * A *collection* is a unit of storage on a server.
 It's even more of an implementation detail than a store.
 For example, you might imagine a future where the "history" store uses multiple "collections" to help with containers.

-In practice, this means that the high-level component should only need to care about an *engine*.
+In practice, this means that the high-level component should only need to care about an *engine* (for exposing a choice of what to sync to the user) and an *api* (for interacting with the data managed by that api).
 The low-level component will manage the mapping of engines to stores.

 ## The declined list